To make the best grilled asparagus, marinate it in a simple balsamic dressing and grill until charred. An easy and healthy side dish!

 This easy asparagus recipe will show you how to make the best grilled asparagus.
 It’s so delicious it’s hard not to eat it all before it hits the table.
 Grill burgers, grilled salmon, grilled lobster tails, grilled shrimp and more with your favorite protein.
 For a fun twist, try prosciutto-wrapped asparagus, or check out more of my favorite asparagus recipes here.

 Why you’ll want to grill asparagus all summer long

 - Flavor: The garlic balsamic marinade is so delicious.
 You can also use it as a salad dressing.

 - Char: Making asparagus on the grill gives it a smoky flavor that you can’t get any other way.

-- fast: It takes only minutes to prepare and can be grilled alongside burgers, steaks, tuna, scallops and more.
+- fast: It has a short prep time and only takes a few minutes to cook.
+Grill with burgers, steaks, tuna, scallops and more.

-- health: Asparagus is rich in nutrients and Vitamin A, C, K, Iron.
+- health: Asparagus is highly nutritious, rich in vitamin A, vitamin C, vitamin K, and iron.
 They are also low in calories and carbohydrates and are a good source of dietary fiber.

 - easy: Even a novice cook can easily stir-fry vegetables.
 If you don’t have a grill, you can use a grill pan or hot skillet.

 - asparagus: Wash the asparagus and break off the wood part of the asparagus stem.

 - marinated asparagus It brings out the flavor of the asparagus even more.
 All you need is olive oil, balsamic vinegar, minced garlic, salt and pepper.